Bobblen147/avp-forever/Readme.txt

 -Add a cheat unlock target in the Alien bonus mission Invasion to unlock the Terror cheat mode. (previously only accessibly by hacking your profile)
 -EXPERIMENTAL - ENEMYCOUNT debug command adds a live kill counter to the top left of the screen (including both placed and generated enemies)
 -EXPERIMENTAL - PICKUPCOUNT debug command adds a live pickup counter to the top left of the screen (includes marine weapons, health, armour and pred field charge)
+-Impossible Mission difficulty level no longer requires a cheat mode to select.
+Unlocking a level on director's cut will unlock impossible mission too.
+-Bonus levels can now be played on any difficulty level -Cheat modes can now be played on any appropriate level

 Skirmish
 -Alien now playable in skirmish mode, tail attack can now target other aliens